ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 * New text documented here - https://trac.ietf.org/trac/dmarc/ticket/3#comment:6
 * No change to section 6.6.3, Policy Discovery; ticket seems to pre-date current text, which appears to have answered the concern raised.

+### Issue 4 - Definition of "fo" parameter
+* Changes to wording in section 6.3, to bring clarity to use of colon-separated list as possible value to "fo"
+* New text documented here - https://trac.ietf.org/trac/dmarc/ticket/4#comment:4

 {numbered="false"}
 # Acknowledgements {#acknowledgements}